awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-and-data-events-with-cloudtrail.md

    1. To configure data event logging for all Amazon S3 buckets in your AWS account, select **Select all S3 buckets in your account**\.
 Then choose whether you want to log **Read** events, such as `GetObject`; **Write** events, such as `PutObject`; or both types of events\.
 This setting takes precedence over any settings you configure for individual buckets\.
 For example, if you specify logging **Read** events for all S3 buckets, and then choose to add a specific bucket for data event logging, **Read** will already be selected for that bucket\.
 You cannot clear the selection\.
 You can only configure the option for **Write**\.
 **Note**
 If you select or clear an option for all buckets, that change is applied to all buckets you might have individually configured for data event logging\.
 Consider reviewing the data event settings for individual buckets after you change the data event settings for all buckets\.
 If you configure data event logging for all buckets in your AWS account, and you do not want an audit trail of data event logging, consider delivering your log files to an Amazon S3 bucket that belongs to another AWS account\.
-For more information, see [Receiving CloudTrail Log Files from Multiple Accounts](cloudtrail-receive-logs-from-multiple-accounts.md) and [[ERROR] BAD/MISSING LINK TEXT](#logging-data-events-examples)\.
+For more information, see [Receiving CloudTrail Log Files from Multiple Accounts](cloudtrail-receive-logs-from-multiple-accounts.md) and [Examples: Logging Data Events for Amazon S3 Objects](#logging-data-events-examples)\.

    1. To configure data event logging for individual Amazon S3 buckets, choose **Add S3 bucket**\.
 Type the bucket name and prefix \(optional\)\.
 For each trail, you can add up to 250 data resources, such as Amazon S3 bucket and object prefixes\.
 The overall total of individual data event resources cannot exceed 250 in a single trail\.
 That total includes other data resources, such as Lambda functions\.
 This restriction does not apply if you configure data event logging for all Amazon S3 buckets\.
       + To log data events for all S3 objects in a bucket, specify an S3 bucket and an empty prefix\.
 When an event occurs on an object in that S3 bucket, the trail processes and logs the event\.
 For more information, see [Example: Logging data events for all S3 objects](#example-logging-all-S3-objects)\.
       + To log data events for S3 prefixes, specify an S3 bucket and the object prefix\.
 When an event occurs on an object in that S3 bucket and the object starts with the specified prefix, the trail processes and logs the event\.
 For more information, see [Example: Logging data events for specific S3 objects](#example-logging-specific-objects)\.
       + You can also specify S3 objects that belong to other AWS accounts\.
 For more information, see [Logging Data Events for S3 Objects in Other AWS Accounts](#logging-data-events-for-s3-resources-in-other-accounts)\.

    1. For each resource, specify whether you want to log **Read**, **Write**, or both types of events\.